eMahtab/mysql-master-slave-replication-with-multiple-replicas/README.md

 !["Pause containers running mysql-slave-3, mysql-slave-4, mysql-slave-5"](pause-containers.png?raw=true)

-## Execute a procedure on MySQL master we inserts 10,000 records in the users table
+## Step 7 : Execute a procedure on MySQL master we inserts 10,000 records in the users table

 Execute the below commands one by one on the MySQL master